MicrosoftDocs/customer-voice/cv-docs/cv-faq.md

 ## Why can't I see personalization variables in Create an Invitation and Send a Survey Power Automate connectors?

 [Personalization variables](personalize-survey.md) are not available in non-Open API Power Automate flows.
 It is recommended to create a new flow that is based on Open API by default.
 To check if your flow is non-Open API, see if there's Peek code on an action and if you see the API Connection value instead of Open API Connection in Kind field, it's a non-Open API flow.

+## Why are Customer Voice survey variables not available in emails sent through Customer Insights - Journeys?

+Customer Voice survey variables aren't available when surveys are sent directly through Customer Insights - Journeys.
+This is by design.

+When the email is processed, Customer Insights - Journeys requests only a personalized survey invitation URL from Customer Voice.
+It doesn't read or access the survey variables defined in the survey, so those variables can't be populated in the email designer.

+If you need to use survey variables, use this approach:

+1. Generate the survey invitation outside the journey (for example, by using Power Automate).
+2. Populate the survey variables during invitation creation.
+3. Pass the resulting personalized survey URL into Customer Insights - Journeys and use that URL in the email content.

 ## Why do invite counts differ between the Send tab and exported data?